azizjalelb/icmdocs/enghub/ServiceDocs/TeamDocs/Onboarding/EntityModelChangeEventsSdk.md

     The above method will create the batches as per the configured batch size and either periodically publish or instantaneously publish the batches depending on the client provided configuration for auto-publishing.

-## Error Handling & Retry
+### Error Handling & Retry
  1. Clients need not implement any retry mechanism for this integration.
 The SDK will handle all the retry logic internally.
     1. When <b>auto-publishing is enabled</b>:
         1. The SDK will keep trying to publish the batches until the batch is successfully published or the number of failed batches have reached the max limit of 25.
         1. In which case, SDK will throw the underlying exception to the client which can be used to debug.
-        1. Also, the SDK will keep publishing the metrics to FCM team's telemetry for monitoring & alarming purposes.
+        1. Also, the SDK will keep publishing the warning & error metrics to FCM team's telemetry for monitoring & alarming purposes.
     1. When <b>auto-publishing is disabled</b>:
         1. The SDK will retry on all common exceptions at most thrice before it fails.
         1. After 3 retries, SDK will throw the underlying exception to the client which can then be used for debugging and engaging [`fcmsupport@microsoft.com`](mailto:fcmsupport@microsoft.com) if needed.
         1. As above, the error metrics will be published to FCM telemetry for monitoring & alarming purposes.

-## Troubleshooting
+### Troubleshooting
 <todo/>

 ## FAQ